celtic426/blog/_posts/2019-12-03-Creating-VSCode-Extension.md

 - Install the publishing tool with `npm install -g vsce`
 - Create a personal access token using [these steps](https://code.visualstudio.com/api/working-with-extensions/publishing-extension#get-a-personal-access-token)
 - Create a publisher with `vsce create-publisher (publisher name)`
-- Add your publisher name to your **package.json** file: `"publisher": "my-publisher-name",`
+- Add your publisher name to *package.json*: `"publisher": "my-publisher-name"`
 - `vsce package`
 - `vsce publish`

 ## Updating

-Once your extension is published and you make updates to your code, you can publish updates by running the publish command followed by your choice of version incrementor:
+Once your extension is published and you make changes to your code, you can push updates by running the publish command followed by your choice of a version incrementor:

 ```terminal
 vsce publish [minor | major | patch]